UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 }
 ```

 Let's add a *constructor* method to the `RoadVehicle` class.
 If you are unsure, a constructor is a method that runs when we create an *instance* of this class.
-It's often used for initalisation tasks.
+It's often used for initialization tasks.

 ```C#
     class RoadVehicle